Morgan Lab Team | NYU Langone Health

 Dylan Gagler, MS

-Dylan graduated from Stony Brook University in 2016 with a BS in geology and from Arizona State University with a MS in geological sciences in 2020, where his thesis project leveraged computational methods to examine trends in enzyme biochemistry across the tree of life.
-After graduating from Arizona State University, Dylan worked as a bioinformatics analyst at Albert Einstein College of Medicine analyzing clinical microbiome sequence data.
-He is now a bioinformatics analyst in the Morgan Lab focusing on single-cell transcriptomic analysis and whole-genome structural variant analysis in the context of plasma cell disorders.
+Dylan received his BS in geology from Stony Brook University and his MS in astrobiology from Arizona State University, where his thesis project leveraged computational methods to identify scaling laws in enzyme biochemistry across the tree of life.
+After graduating from Arizona State University, Dylan worked as a bioinformatics analyst at Albert Einstein College of Medicine, analyzing clinical 16S rRNA microbiome data.
+He is now a bioinformatics programmer in the Morgan Lab, focusing on single-cell analyses of blood disorders, including Waldenstrom macroglobulinemia and multiple myeloma.

 ""